Data-Drop-Ins/data_management/intro-to-zotero.md

 ## Checking and Editing References

-Try searching the ‘Author’ field for works that contain ‘Kelly’.
-You should find two works by Frances Kelly.
+In the search box on the top right, serach for works that contain ‘Kelly’.
+You should find two works by Frances Kelly:

+> Kelly, Frances.
+‘Seekers after Truth?
+Images of Postgraduate Research and Researchers in the Twenty-First Century’.
+Discourse: Studies in the Cultural Politics of Education 33, no. 4 (2012): 517–28.

+> Kelly, Frances.
+The Idea of the PhD: The Doctorate in the Twenty-First-Century Imagination.
+London: Routledge, 2017.

 Select the first item and examine the pane on the right.
 This pane contains all of the fields in that bibliographic record, even those that do not contain any data.

 You will see some familiar information: the author’s name, the year of publication of the work, the title, and the title of the journal that the work was published in.

+> Item Type 	Book

+> Author 	Frances Kelly

+> Abstract 	The Idea of the PhD: The doctorate in the twenty-first-century imagination analyses the PhD as it is articulated in diverse areas of contemporary discourse at a time in which the degree is undergoing growth, change and scrutiny worldwide.
+It considers…

+> Date 	2017

+> Short Title 	The Idea of the PhD

+> Call Number 	On order

+> Accessed 	30/04/2017, 01:00:00

+> Place 	London

+> Publisher 	Routledge

+> Date Added 	14/11/2024, 11:30:28

+> Modified 	14/11/2024, 11:30:28

-Now look for ‘Kiley’ instead of ‘Kelly’.
+Now search for ‘Kiley’ instead of ‘Kelly’.
 You should find four items.

-What do you notice about the first item?
+What do you notice about the item published in 2005?

 The ‘Author’ field is a bit unusual.
 This is what it contains: